pitiplin/ProgrammingAssignment3/CodeBook.md

 <pre><code>mergedDataSet&lt;-rbind(trainDataSet, testDataSet)</code></code></pre>
 Merges the two dataframes given above
 <pre><code>labelsDataSetNames&lt;-as.character(read.table(labelsFile)[[2]])</code></code></pre>
-Get the names of the colums of the data sets of the given file
+Gets the names of the colums of the data sets of the given file
 <pre><code>names(mergedDataSet) &lt;- labelsDataSetNames</code></code></pre>
-Set the names of the columns of the merged data set
+Sets the names of the columns of the merged data set
 <pre><code>mergedDataSet</code></code></pre>
 Dataframe to return